farrel25/naratik/README.md

 - Sidomukti's dataset : 267

 ### TRANSFER LEARNING
-We use the base model from the InceptionV3 pre-trained model developed at Google on Imagenet Dataset
+We use Convolutional Neural Network and the base model from the InceptionV3 pre-trained model developed at Google on Imagenet Dataset